UXSoc/UX-glitch/Documentation/SETUP.md

 ## Finishing Up

 Now you should be able to reset the glitch app on command, literally.
-There are many ways you can use this to do CD/CI, so look at [extras](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md) for inspiration.
+There are many ways you can use this template to do CD/CI, so look at [extras](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md) for inspiration.

 Or you could just start editing *index.js* to add actual functionality to the project.